servantboy/The-Revelation-Riddle/chapters/013_Word_Progression_Light_Theme.md

 In that environment:

-- owning a Bible may be dangerous,
+- owning a Bible will be dangerous,
-- quoting Scripture may be punished,
+- quoting Scripture will be punished,
-- preaching Christ may be a capital offense.
+- preaching Christ will be a capital offense.

 Amos 8:11–12 gives the spiritual picture: